2014 Annual Conference

 Why?
 How?
 What If?

 Have you noticed that campers, especially younger ones, seem to be experts at asking questions?
-Doesn't it seem that children have an abundant natural curiosity?
-Why don't they hesitate to inquire about the ways their world works?
+Doesn't it seem that children have abundant natural curiosity?
+Why are they so quick to inquire about the ways their world works?
 What if we bring that love of inquiry to the grown-ups charged with leading Jewish camps in the 21st century?
-Could inquiry help to set an inspiring future vision for our camps?
+Could inquiry help set an inspiring future vision for our camps?
 How might asking the right questions help to develop more effective strategies to achieve that vision?
 Can asking better questions improve our ability to attract the people and resources we need to be successful?
 How will you learn to ask and answer the right questions anyway?
-Will it be at the 2014 JCamp 180 Conference: Building a Culture of Inquiry: Ask and Answer the Right Questions?
+Will we answer these questions at the 2014 JCamp 180 Conference: Building a Culture of Inquiry: Ask and Answer the Right Questions?

 Did You Know?

 JCamp 180 is celebrating its 10th Anniversary this year!
 If you were involved with JCamp 180 (formerly the Grinspoon Institute for Jewish Philanthropy) in 2004, let us know about your early experiences and what your work with JCamp 180 has meant to you and your camp.

 Our conference is designed to meet the needs of executive and lay leaders as well as development professionals of our affiliated Jewish camps and partner organizations.
 Workshop content is devoted primarily to JCamp 180's core focus areas: Fundraising, Board Development, Strategic Planning, and Technology.
 And throughout the conference we encourage all attendee to take advantage of informal networking opportunities with new and old peers who share our passion for Jewish camp.

 The conference will take place on Sunday, November 2 and Monday, November 3 in Springfield, MA.
 We've created a high-level conference schedule to help you with your travel planning.